STACK-for-Chemistry/STACK-for-Chemistry/ChemLibraryDocumentation.md

 ## PSE Masses Module

-The PSE masses module provides compact element-mass lookups and lightweight formula parsing/molar-mass helpers.
+The PSE masses module provides compact element data (atomic mass and atomic number) lookups and lightweight formula parsing/molar-mass helpers.
-It is intended as the primary module for molar-mass workflows.
+It is intended as the primary module for molar-mass workflows and element number retrieval.

 ### Quick Reference (PSE Masses)